Loss of Kalu a Big Problem

+The loss of starting RDE N.D.
+Kalu could be a bigger problem for Philadelphia than most would anticipate.
 Not only is Kalu one of the defensive team leaders, he was having a pretty good training camp.
-His potential replacements, Jerome McDougle and Derrick Burgress, have had injured plagued careers.
+His potential replacements, Jerome McDougle and Derrick Burgress, have had injury-plagued careers.

 What looked to be a deep group of ends just took a big blow and the Eagles can't afford another injury at the position.